mpv-player/mpv/DOCS/man/en/options.rst

     Show a custom string during playback instead of the standard status text.
     This overrides the status text used for ``--osd-level=3``, when using the ``show_progress`` command (by default mapped to ``P``), or in some non-default cases when seeking.
 Expands properties.
-See ``--playing-msg``.
+See property_expansion_.

 --overlapsub
     Allows the next subtitle to be displayed while the current one is still